mmackenzie-syd/pint-slider/README.md

 mobile: | "touch" | In future will add option here to have arrows instead of "touch", doesn't need to be set now. **Feature Coming Soon**
 mobileAt: | "1000px" | Where should carousel switch to swipe friendly carousel?
 mobilePadding: | 5 | Padding for each cell on Mobile, left and right.  **Feature Coming Soon**
+oneLineName: | false | Set to true to restrict product name to one line and no line wrap
+price: | false | Set to true to show pricing of products from bbcom targeters
 slidesPerClick: | 5 | How many slides should carousel move per click on nav buttons?
 transitionSpeed: | 300 | How fast should the slides be?
 In Milliseconds.
+vios: | false | Set to true if targeters are being used and the carousel should add height for violator tags that dont exist (for consistency)

 ### After Initialization Options